cpswan/dockerfiles/net-app-svcs/README.md

 net-app-svcs
 ============

-This is a version of the haproxy-ssl-ssh container that adds modsecurity and the OWASP rule set to provide a web application firewall (WAF).
-Also updated HAproxy to 1.5 and added rsyslog.
+This container image has nginx 1.8.0 with modsecurity 2.9.0 for TLS termination and web application firewall (WAF).

+It also has HAProxy 1.5.12 for load balancing.

 SSL Key files
 -------------